suzcubed/romantic_poets_project/README.md

 - Metadata CSV output is available in the `/metadata_csv_outputs` project folder.

 ### Live Demo
-Click [here](live_demo/index.html) for a preview of the TEI files transformed into HTML.
+Click [here](https://suzcubed.github.io/romantic_poets_project/) for a preview of the TEI files transformed into HTML and the extracted metadata CSV.
 Extracted metadata is also available in the `/live_demo` project folder as a CSV file for download.